nest-desktop/nest-desktop/docs/user/usage-advance/model-view.rst

    Show models which are installed in NEST Desktop

 GitHub:
-   Show models which are provided in `an own GitHub repository <https://github.com/nest-desktop/nest-desktop-models>`__
+   Show models which are provided in `an own GitHub repository <https://github.com/nest-desktop/nest-desktop-models>`__.

 Neuron/stimulator/recorder/synapse:
    Show models of the selected element type

 |br|

+.. _model-view-model-subpages:

 Model subpages
 --------------

 |

-.. _model-view_model-documentation:
+.. _model-view-model-documentation:

 Model documentation
 ^^^^^^^^^^^^^^^^^^^